 I am fascinated by every aspect of conflict – from the personal to the political.
 With a background in journalism, and a PhD I now specialise in trauma psychotherapy.

 Until recently I helped families in crisis to resolve their conflicts through a process of healthy communication as a senior family therapist at Australia’s leading treatment centre, South Pacific Private, in Sydney.

-I trained at London’s Centre for Counselling and Psychotherapy (CCPE), qualifying with a diploma and Masters degree in Psychotherapy.
+I trained at London’s Centre for Counselling and Psychotherapy Education (CCPE), qualifying with a diploma and Masters degree in Psychotherapy.